quicwg/base-drafts/draft-ietf-quic-recovery.md

 * When the final TLP packet is sent, the RTO period is set to max(SRTT + 4*RTTVAR + MaxAckDelay, kMinRTOTimeout)

-* When an RTO timer fires, the RTO period is doubled.
+* When an RTO timer expires, the RTO period is doubled.

-The sender typically has incurred a high latency penalty by the time an RTO timer fires, and this penalty increases exponentially in subsequent consecutive RTO events.
+The sender typically has incurred a high latency penalty by the time an RTO timer expires, and this penalty increases exponentially in subsequent consecutive RTO events.
 Sending a single packet on an RTO event therefore makes the connection very sensitive to single packet loss.
 Sending two packets instead of one significantly increases resilience to packet drop in both directions, thus